Picatout/3_leds_pulsing/readme.md

-3 LEDs pulsing
+3 LEDs fading
 ==============

-This is a demonstration of LED heart beat effect without using PWM varying duty cycle.
+This is a demonstration of LED fading effect without using PWM ramping duty cycle.
 In this demo 2 PIC1F200 are use as binary counters outputing the count on GPIO.
-3 LEDs are connected between corresponding GPx between the two MCU.
+3 LEDs are connected between corresponding GPx of the two MCU.
 Because the internal oscillator of each MCU are not at exactly the same frequency.
 The count on the
 I/O pins phase shift gradually producing a fade in, fade out effect.

 The only components required are